TheHive-Project/TheHiveDocs/admin/cluster.md

 }
 ```

-It is safer to define several seed nodes, except for first node.
-For example :
+We recommend defining several seed nodes in the respective configuration files, except for the first one.
+For example:

 node  | configured seed nodes
 ------|----------------------